President of Turkey: Term limit

 The president is elected for a term of office of five years and is eligible for one re-election.
 An exception exists when a president's term ends with a parliamentary decision (i.e., impeachment and removal from office).
 In this case, the president may be re-elected for an additional term, with the incomplete term not counting against the two-term limit.

 The term of the incumbent president continues until the president-elect takes office.
-Before the constitutional amendment approved in the 2007 referendum, the president used to be elected for a single seven-year term.
+Before 1961, there were no term limits for presidency.
+Until the constitutional amendment approved in the 2007 referendum, the president used to be elected for a single seven-year term.

 Vacancies and successions

-In the event that the office of the President becomes vacant for any reason and there is one year or less before the general election of the Turkish Grand National Assembly, the election of the president is held together with the general election of the Grand National Assembly of Turkey on the first Sunday following the sixtieth day after the vacancy of the office.
+In the event that the office of the president becomes vacant for any reason and there is one year or less before the general election of the Turkish Grand National Assembly, the election of the president is held together with the general election of the Grand National Assembly of Turkey on the first Sunday following the sixtieth day after the vacancy of the office.

-In the event that the office of the President becomes vacant for any reason and there is more than one year remaining for the general election of the Turkish Grand National Assembly, the presidential election is held on the last Sunday within forty-five days following the day the office is vacant.
+In the event that the office of the president becomes vacant for any reason and there is more than one year remaining for the general election of the Turkish Grand National Assembly, the presidential election is held on the last Sunday within forty-five days following the day the office is vacant.
 The president elected in this way continues his duty until the election date of the Turkish Grand National Assembly.
 For the president who has completed the remaining term, this period is not counted as a term.

 If the elections are not completed, the current president's office continues until the new one takes office.

 In the event that the Turkish Grand National Assembly decides that it is not possible to hold new elections due to the war, the presidential election is postponed for one year.
 If the reason for the postponement has not disappeared, this process can be repeated according to the procedure in the postponement decision.